xdite/bootstrappers/README.md

 License
 -------

-Bootstrappers is Copyright © 2012 rocodev.
+Bootstrappers is Copyright © 2012 xdite.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.